hackclub/hackclub/workshops/dice_rolling_workshop/README.md

   dice.Die(0, -150, 100, 10, "black", "red")
   turtle.update()
 ```

-The dice file that we imported earlier and will create in a moment is used here to draw the Die function.
+The `dice.py` file that we imported earlier and will create in a moment is used here to draw the Die function.
 This will make sense in a moment!

-# Create the "dice.py" file.
+## Create the `dice.py` file.

-Create the "dice.py" file as shown below.
+Create the `dice.py` file as shown below.
 We're gonna put all of our fancy dice functions in this file.

 <img src="https://cloud-p8cbn4vsp.vercel.app/0screenshot__1421_.png" width="600" alt="Python Repl">